-Costs have shot up faster than Jack’s beanstalk which leaves us wondering where we might be able to save a few pennies.
+Costs are shooting up, which leaves us wondering where we might be able to save a few pennies.

 What is the current efficiency status of boilers?

 Modern boilers are the most cost effective as they are ‘condensing’, which means they are able to recover heat that was previously lost via the flue to preheat the heating system.
 Combi boilers are super efficient and when they are condensing as well you will really save megabucks.

 According to the heating hub, modern condensing boilers are labelled between 92-94% efficient or A-rated.
 Boilers over 25 years old can be as low as 60% in efficiency or G-rated.